Wise vs Revolut: Full Comparison 2025

 Which service is the safest – Wise or Revolut?

 On safety, there’s really nothing to choose between then 2 providers.
-Both Revolut and Wise are fully licensed and regulated, and use both smart technology and dedicated service teams to keep customer money safe.
+Both Revolut and Wise use both smart technology and dedicated service teams to keep customer money safe.
 They also both have advanced anti-fraud measures in place and use protections like 2-factor authentication to help you keep your money safe.

 Learn more about Wise safety and about Revolut safety in these full guides.